Krakenar/Krakenar/backend/README.md

 - `DEFAULT_LOCALE`: the default locale code of the system.
 A string representing a [CultureInfo](https://learn.microsoft.com/en-us/dotnet/api/system.globalization.cultureinfo?view=net-9.0), ex.: `en` (English) or `fr-CA` (Canadian French).
 - `DEFAULT_PASSWORD`: the default password of the admin user, ex.: `P@s$W0rD`.
 - `DEFAULT_USERNAME`: the default username of the admin user, ex.: `admin`.
+- `ENCRYPTION_KEY`: the encryption key used by the platform.
+It should be 32-characters long (256 bits), including lowercase and uppercase letters, digits and special characters as well.
+- `PASSWORDS_PBKDF2_ALGORITHM`: the hashing algorithm for PBKDF2 passwords.
+Defaults to `HMACSHA256`.
+- `PASSWORDS_PBKDF2_HASH_LENGTH`: the hash length (in bytes) for PBKDF2.
+When not specified, will defaut to salt length.
+- `PASSWORDS_PBKDF2_ITERATIONS`: the hashing iterations for PBKDF2 passwords.
+Defaults to 600000.
+- `PASSWORDS_PBKDF2_SALT_LENGTH`: the salt length (in bytes) for PBKDF2 passwords.
+Defaults to 32 (256 bits).
 - `SQLCONNSTR_Krakenar`: the Microsoft SQL Server connection stirng.